rust-lang/rust/README.md

 ```

 Notice that you will have to re-run the last step of the preparations above when
 your toolchain changes (e.g., when you update the nightly).
-Also, xargo doesn't
-currently work with nightlies newer than 2017-04-23.

 ## Contributing and getting help